Starbucks profit beats, Europe weakness hurts

 Operating margin for the EMEA unit was 6.5 percent in the first quarter, down from 9.7 percent a year earlier.

-Starbucks said the margin contraction was primarily due to higher distribution costs related to moving to a consolidated distribution center in its UK market.
+Starbucks said the margin contraction was primarily due to higher distribution costs related to moving to a consolidated distribution centre in its UK market.

 Britain's recovery from the 2008/2009 recession - the deepest since the depression-hit 1930s - has been sluggish.